Anthony Callea: Personal life

 On 27 March 2007, after speculation and tabloid rumours dating back to his Idol appearances, Callea publicly acknowledged that he is gay by issuing a statement confirming his sexuality and thanking his fans and his then-partner, Paul Riggio, who worked as a talent coordinator on Australian Idol during Anthony's run on the show.

-"Yes, I am gay," Callea said.
+"Yes, I am gay", Callea said.
 "I have no issue with my sexuality now, but it's taken time to become confident with who I am and happy with who I am.
 I'm comfortable enough to come clean now.
 It's a weight off my shoulders".

-On 30 March 2007, Michael Kirby, then a judge of the High Court of Australia, described Callea as an "admirable Australian" for coming out.
+On 30 March 2007, then Justice of the High Court of Australia Michael Kirby (who is also openly gay) described Callea as an "admirable Australian" for coming out.
 Justice Kirby added, "In terms of influencing popular culture and understanding of the reality of human sexual diversity, I would trade ten judges for one popular singer."

 Callea has also admitted to suffering from depression in his teenage years, saying, "I went through major depression.
 I hated myself.
 I had to see a psychologist.
 I wasn't talking to anybody.
 My parents didn't know what was wrong with me."
-Callea has since supported beyondblue, an Australian initiative against depression, by contributing his version of a Brian McKnight song, "Home", to a compilation album, Home: Songs of Hope & Journey, by various Australian artists to raise funds and bring attention to the organisation and its cause.
+Callea has since supported beyondblue, an Australian initiative against depression, by contributing his version of a Brian McKnight song, "Home", to a compilation album, Home: Songs of Hope & Journey.

 In February 2008, he and actor/singer Tim Campbell confirmed that they were in a relationship after they broke up with their respective partners to be together.
 On 18 August 2014, Campbell and Callea announced their engagement.
 They were married in New Zealand in November 2014.

-Callea was part of the Tsunami Relief Telethon and was invited to perform at the Red Cross Ball in the presence of Prince Frederik and Princess Mary of Denmark.
-He has worked with The Starlight Foundation, the Royal Children's Hospital, The Mirabel Foundation, and The Salvation Army.
-Callea was the ambassador for the 2007 Perth Telethon for the Royal Children's Hospital and in 2007 was appointed official ambassador for Vision Australia.
-For the second time he was official ambassador for 2009's Vision Australia's Carols By Candlelight.
-2022 marked the 19th year in a row Callea performed at this event.